abilandz/NAT3054/Lecture_2/git.md

 #### Git examples <a name="git.examples"></a>

-With the series of examples, sorted in alphabetic order, we illustrate now how these **git** commands can be used.
+With a series of examples, sorted in alphabetical order, we now illustrate how these Git commands can be used in practice.
 They were successfully tested and validated with **git 2.34.1** version.

 **A**

-**git add** _someFile_ &mdash; Add a file named _someFile_ from the current working tree to the stage area.
+**git add** _someFile_ &mdash; Add a file named _someFile_ from the current working tree to the staging area.

-**git add .** &mdash; Add all modified or new (untracked) files from the current working tree to the stage area.
+**git add .** &mdash; Add all modified or new (untracked) files from the current working tree to the staging area.